Maxime-LP/Hex-Game/README.md

 ```bash
 $ ./test.py AI1_name AI2_name board_size num_games_to_simulate save
 ```
+*AI1_name* / *AI2_name*: 'random', 'mc', 'mc_ucb1', 'uct' or 'uct_wm for AI, correspond to implemented method.

-*board_size*: within the limit of the computing power *num_games_to_simulate*: number of game to simulate per constant (the list of constants can be modified in the test.py file) *save*: write "save" if you want to save the results of the simulation, otherwise nothing
+*board_size*: within the limit of the computing power.
+*num_games_to_simulate*: number of game to simulate per constant (the list of constants can be modified in the test.py file).
+*save*: write "save" if you want to save the results of the simulation, otherwise nothing.